chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "A diagnostic test deliberately calls fail(), converting the debug run into a build error.", "PROJECT NOTE": "Large failure messages can break Gradle’s XML reports; prefer stdout/stderr for diagnostics.", "NEW INSTRUCTION": "WHEN adding temporary debug output in tests THEN print logs and keep tests passing" }

+[2025-12-09 23:19] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Unresolved reference 'PackageIndex'",
+    "ROOT CAUSE": "Replaced a deprecated API with a non-existent class for this SDK version.", "PROJECT NOTE": "This project’s PyCharm SDK does not include com.intellij.openapi.roots.PackageIndex; do not import it as a replacement.", "NEW INSTRUCTION": "WHEN import becomes unresolved after an edit THEN undo change and verify correct SDK API before retrying"
+}

+[2025-12-09 23:22] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid API",
+    "TOOL": "search_replace",
+    "ERROR": "Unresolved reference 'PackageIndex'",
+    "ROOT CAUSE": "Replaced a deprecated API with PackageIndex, which is unavailable in the project’s SDK version.", "PROJECT NOTE": "For package name lookup by directory, keep ProjectRootManager.getInstance(project).fileIndex.getPackageNameByDirectory with @Suppress(\"DEPRECATION\") unless com.intellij.openapi.roots.PackageIndex exists in the targeted platform.", "NEW INSTRUCTION": "WHEN replacing a deprecated IntelliJ API THEN verify target class exists in current SDK before editing"
+}